Nevada regulators seek immediate notification of Black Book offenders

 If properties wait to call, it may take days or weeks to investigate before a violator can be tracked down and a warrant issued for their arrest.

-“It is nice to be notified immediately because if we can go out and get a probable cause warrant, we have better success than doing investigation and trying to track down and submit affidavits down the road and getting an arrest warrant,” Sullivan said.
-“We get calls for minors on property 24 hours a day, and I don’t know why this would be any different for having someone on the excluded list so we can take appropriate action and send someone right then and there.”
+“It is nice to be notified immediately, because if we can go out and get a probable-cause warrant, we have better success than doing an investigation, trying to track down and submit affidavits down the road, and getting an arrest warrant,” Sullivan said.
+“We get calls for minors on property 24 hours a day and I don’t know why it would be any different for having someone on the excluded list, so we can take appropriate action and send someone right then and there.”

 “For 2025, that’s very appropriate and I support it,” said Board Chair Mike Dreitzer.